krustowski/rou2exOS/README.md

 # install Rust and its dependencies
 make init

-# make sure you have `xorriso`, `net-tools` and `grub2-tools` installed (Linux)
+# make sure you have `xorriso`, `net-tools` and `grub2-tools` (or just grub-tools) installed (Linux)
 dnf install xorriso net-tools grub2-tools qemu qemu-common qemu-system-x86

-# compile the kernel and stage2 bootloader, link it into an ELF binary and bake into an ISO image with GRUB stage1 bootloader
+# compile the kernel and stage2 bootloader, link it into an ELF binary and bake into an ISO
+# image with GRUB stage1 bootloader
 make build

 # run the QEMU emulation with ISO image (respectively with additional floppy image attached as well)